nnaumenko/metaf/docs/sphinx/api_reference.rst

 			:returns: Amount (cover) of clouds in layer or clear sky conditions.

-		Type type() const
+		.. cpp:function:: CloudType type() const

-			:returns: Significant convective type of cloud layer.
+			:returns: Type of the cloud in the layer.

 		.. cpp:function:: Distance height() const

-			:returns: Cloud base height in the cloud layer.
-For clear sky, no cloud detected, nil significant cloud conditions returns a non-reported value.
-When sky is obscured, returns a non-reported value (use :cpp:func:`verticalVisibility()` instead).
+			:returns: Cloud base or ceiling height or non-reported value if height is not applicable for this group.

+			.. note:: When the sky is obscured use :cpp:func:`verticalVisibility()`.

+			.. note:: When variable ceiling height is reported use :cpp:func:`minHeight()` or :cpp:func:`maxHeight()`.

 		.. cpp:function:: Distance verticalVisibility() const

-			:returns: When sky is obscured returns a vertical visibility value (if reported).
-For any other condition returns a non-reported value.
+			:returns: Vertical visibility or value if sky is obscured; non-reported value otherwise.

+		.. cpp:function:: Distance minHeight() const

+			:returns: Minimum ceiling height if variable ceiling height is reported; non-reported value otherwise.

+		.. cpp:function:: Distance maxHeight() const

+			:returns: Maximum ceiling height if variable ceiling height is reported; non-reported value otherwise.

 		.. cpp::function:: WeatherPhenomena obscuration() const

-			:returns: Currently always returns an empty value.
+			:returns: Type of obscuration if ground-based or aloft obscuration is reported in this group.
+Currently always returns an 'omitted' :cpp:class:`WeatherPhenomena`

-	**Miscellaneous**

-		.. cpp:function:: bool isVerticalVisibility() const

-			:returns: ``true`` if this group contains a vertical visibility information (including non-reported vertical visibility value) rather than cloud layer information or 'no clouds' condition, and ``false`` otherwise.

-		.. cpp:function:: bool isNoClouds() const

-			:returns: ``true`` if this group contains an information related to 'no clouds' conditions, i.e. amount value is :cpp:enumerator:`Amount::NONE_CLR`, :cpp:enumerator:`Amount::NONE_SKC`, :cpp:enumerator:`Amount::NCD`, :cpp:enumerator:`Amount::NSC`.
-For any other amount value returns ``false``.

-		.. cpp:function:: bool isCloudLayer() const

-			:returns: ``true`` if this group contains a cloud layer information (including non-reported amount, height or type) rather than vertical visibility information or 'no clouds' condition, and ``false`` otherwise.

-		.. cpp::function:: bool isObscuration() const
+		.. cpp::function:: std::optional<Runway> runway() const

-			:returns: Currently always returns ``false``.
+			:returns: For location-specific data such as ceiling, .

 	**Validating**